dodgebc/jaxkd/README.md

 ## Performance

 The relevant baseline for `jaxkd` is the original CUDA-based [cudaKDTree](https://github.com/ingowald/cudaKDTree) library, which implements the same algorithms at a lower level and can be bound to `jax` using the "[foreign function interface](https://docs.jax.dev/en/latest/ffi.html)".
 There will be a significant performance gain at the cost of portability and ease of use.
-There are also more features available in cudaKDTree if you are willing to your own bindings.
-Below are some rough numbers for speed on an H100 (`cukd` compiled with fixed *k*=16 hence the identical times).
+There are also more features available in cudaKDTree if you are willing to write your own bindings.
+Below are some rough numbers from an H100 (`cukd` compiled with fixed *k*=16 hence the identical times).
 Try it out for yourself at the end of the [demo notebook](https://colab.research.google.com/github/dodgebc/jaxkd/blob/main/demo.ipynb)!

 | Milliseconds      | Build tree      | Query *k*=1     | Query *k*=4     | Query *k*=16    |
 |-------------------|-----------------|-----------------|-----------------|-----------------|